ElfFriend-DnD/foundryvtt-dnd5eExtender/README.md

 Theoretically, this module provides a placable reusable "component" which details all of the actions a given Character Actor can take.

+## Warnings

+This can seriously fuck up your game.
+If you're planning on running a game with alternative ability scores or skills, do not add and remove them repeatedly.
+This is intended to be a one-time set and forget modification.
+After you've set an ability score, removing it carries some risks.

 ## Installation

 Module JSON: